SamanthaBurn/HealthAnalytics/README.md

 ## For instructors

-These materials are CC-licensed and free to adapt.
-The whole course is built with [Quarto](https://quarto.org/), an open-source publishing system that mixes prose, code, and rendered output.
+The course is built with [Quarto](https://quarto.org/), an open-source publishing system that mixes text, code, and output.

 ### Software you'll need